-The 2010 Federal Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act (2010 Tax Relief Act) retroactively reinstates the estate tax for estates of decedents dying in 2010 and provides for an applicable exclusion amount of \$5,000,000 and a maximum tax rate of 35 percent for the year 2010.
+The 2010 Federal Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act (2010 Tax Relief Act) retroactively reinstates the estate tax for estates of decedents dying in 2010 and provides for an applicable exclusion amount of \$5.0 million and a maximum tax rate of 35 percent for the year 2010.
 This amount may be adjusted for inflation for 2011 and 2012.
 The 2010 Tax Relief Act also repeals the new basis rules pursuant to Section 1022 of the Internal Revenue Code enacted pursuant to EGTRRA that are applicable to estates of decedents dying in 2010.
 However, the 2010 Tax Relief Act provides that an executor of a decedent's estate who died in 2010 may elect out of the estate tax and instead have the new basis rules pursuant to Section 1022 apply to the property acquired from the decedent.

-The exclusion amount remained at \$5,000,000 for 2011 and was adjusted for inflation to \$5,120,000 for 2012.
+The exclusion amount remained at \$5.0 million for 2011 and was adjusted for inflation to \$5.12 million for 2012.

 Before the provisions of the 2010 Tax Relief Act was set to expire on December 31, 2012, President Obama signed into law on January 2, 2013 the American Taxpayer Relief Act of 2012.
-It permanently provides for a maximum federal estate tax rate of 40 percent with an annually inflation-adjusted \$5,000,000 exclusion for estates of decedents dying after December 31, 2012.
+It permanently provides for a maximum federal estate tax rate of 40 percent with an annually inflation-adjusted \$5.0 million exclusion for estates of decedents dying after December 31, 2012.

-The Tax Cut and Jobs Act (TCJA) was signed into law by President Donald Trump on December 22, 2017.
-The tax reform legislation raised the estate tax exemption to \$11,180,000 for estates of decedents dying after December 31, 2017 and is adjusted annually for inflation.
+The Tax Cut and Jobs Act (TCJA) was signed into law by President Trump on December 22, 2017.
+The tax reform legislation raised the estate tax exemption to \$11.18 million for estates of decedents dying after December 31, 2017, and is adjusted annually for inflation.
 If congress does not make this exemption permanent by the end of 2025, the exemption amounts will revert to previous levels, adjusted for inflation.
-The exclusion amount adjusted for inflation is \$11,400,000 for 2019 up from \$11,180,000 for 2018.
+The estate exemption for 2022 was \$12.06 million.
+The estate exemption for 2023 is \$12.92 million.
+The estate exemption amount is adjusted for inflation each year.